JoleneKearse/frontend-mentor-tester/README.md

 [Abstract's Screenshot API](https://app.abstractapi.com/api/screenshot/documentation) shows the (quite good) documentation for my chosen API.

 [Writing better commit messages](https://medium.com/swlh/writing-better-commit-messages-9b0b6ff60c67) is a great reminder on commit messages.

+[How to Import SVGs in a React and Vite app](https://www.freecodecamp.org/news/how-to-import-svgs-in-react-and-vite/#:~:text=Importing%20SVGs%20using%20the%20image,supports%20it%20off%20the%20bat.) provides 6 ways to do it.
+The first worked in my case - of course I did start in reverse order! 🤣

 <hr>